axibase/axibase-charts/syntax/udf.md

 [ChartlabExample](https://apps.axibase.com/chartlab/2595a144/4/)

-`getValueWithOffset()` can be used to compute the change between current points and points in the past with constant offset.
+`getValueWithOffset()` can be used to compute the change between current value and value in the past with constant offset.
 Using `getValueWithOffset()` user can write the `getOffsetChange() function`.

 ```javascript